|Home | Jobs |

 Staff Interpretations and FAQs Related to Interactive Data Disclosure

-From time to time, the staff of the Division of Risk, Strategy, and Financial Innovation will publish interpretations and FAQs to help filers understand how to comply with the Commission's interactive data disclosure rules.
+From time to time, the staff of the Division of Economic and Risk Analysis will publish interpretations and FAQs to help filers understand how to comply with the Commission's interactive data disclosure rules.

-The answers to these frequently asked questions represent the views of the Staff of the Division of Risk, Strategy, and Financial Innovation.
+The answers to these frequently asked questions represent the views of the Staff of the Division of Economic and Risk Analysis.
 They are not rules, regulations or statements of the Securities and Exchange Commission.
 Further, the Commission has neither approved nor disapproved them.

 For further information please also review the Division of Corporation Finance's Compliance and Disclosure Interpretations for Release 33-9002.